eduzol/sudoku.js/README.md

 # sudoku.js
 For a running demo please visit [here](https://dl.dropboxusercontent.com/u/46968747/app.html).

 Feel free to visit my [linkedin profile](https://www.linkedin.com/in/eduardozola)

 # Technology stack
 The following technologies were used for this application:
 * Grunt.
-Task manager for configuring development workflows in javascript
+Task manager for configuring and automating development workflows in javascript
 * JSLint .
-Utility tool for validating javascript code quality and best practices
+Utility tool for validating javascript code quality and best practices.
 * QUnit.
-Develop Javascript Tests
+Develop Javascript Tests.
+This is essential for code quality and speeds up development as well by not having to reload the webpage.
 * Sass.
 Modular CSS
 * Mustache.
 Template engine
 * JQuery.
-DOM manipulation
+For Cross-Browser DOM manipulation

 Additionally the application uses [module pattern](http://addyosmani.com/resources/essentialjsdesignpatterns/book/#modulepatternjavascript) extensively to encourage separation of concerns and modularity.

 # API